MickGyver/DaemonBite-Retro-Controllers-USB/README.md

 # DaemonBite Retro Controllers To USB Adapters
 ## Introduction
-This is a collection of easy to build adapters for connecting Mega Drive/Genesis (3/6-button), Master System, Atari, Commodore, Amiga (incl.
+This is a collection of easy to build adapters for connecting SNES, NES, Mega Drive/Genesis (3/6-button), Master System, Atari, Commodore, Amiga (incl.
 CD32) controllers to USB.
-Support for more controllers is on the way (NES, SNES, NeoGeo etc.).
+Support for more controllers is on the way (Sega Saturn, NeoGeo etc.).

 The input lag for these adapters is minimal.
 Here is the result of the Sega controller adapter from a test with a 1ms polling rate on a MiSTer: